 The following is a joint statement from Avon and Somerset Police and the Crown Prosecution Service:

-A 34-year-old woman has been charged with murder following an investigation into the death of a newborn baby.
+A 34-year-old woman has admitted a charge of infanticide in connection with the death of a newborn baby in Weston-super-Mare.

-It follows the discovery of the body of a newborn baby in a private garden in Weston-super-Mare on the morning of Saturday 12 December 2020.
+An investigation was launched by the Major Crime Investigation Team (MCIT), following the discovery of a newborn baby’s body in a private garden on the morning of Saturday 12 December, 2020.